-We also have three major rivers—the Mississippi, Minnesota and St. Croix—and many smaller ones.
+We also have three major rivers—the Mississippi, Minnesota and St. Croix—and many smaller ones, too.

-Of course paddling is an option on any lake or river that has a public access.
-We’ll just highlight the waterways that are part of the parks systems, as well as the official water trails.
+Of course paddling is an option on any lake or river with a public access.
+On Twin Cities Outdoors we’ll highlight the waterways that are part of the parks systems, as well as official water trails.

 A note about paddling: PFDs—Personal Flotation Devices—(or life jackets) are the most essential safety item you have.
 Don’t be a statistic!
 Be safe when you paddle.
 See Minnesota’s PFD laws here.

 Another note about paddling: Almost all these lakes are also open to motor boat traffic.
-Keep in mind the bigger boat has the right-of-way.
-You’ll be able to stop and turn much easier than a speed boat.
+Keep in mind that bigger boats have the right-of-way.
+Know boating rules and use common sense around other boat traffic.

-So keep your eyes and ears open for them.
+Keep your eyes and ears open for them.
 And wear bright clothing (or paddle a bright boat) so you’re easy to see.
 Drivers of bigger boats aren’t always looking for paddlers.

-Let’s take a look at where to paddle in the Twin Cities…
+Let’s take a look at where to kayak, canoe and paddle board in the Twin Cities…

 Anoka County (North)